Reconstruction era: Johnson's presidential Reconstruction

 Northern anger over the assassination of Lincoln and the immense human cost of the war led to demands for punitive policies.
 Vice President Andrew Johnson had taken a hard line and spoke of hanging Confederates, but when he succeeded Lincoln as president, Johnson took a much softer position, pardoning many Confederate leaders and other former Confederates.
 Former Confederate President Jefferson Davis was held in prison for two years, but other Confederate leaders were not.
-There were no trials on charges of treason.
-Only two people—Captain Henry Wirz, the commandant of the prison camp in Andersonville, Georgia, and guerilla leader Champ Ferguson—were ever executed for war crimes.
+Though a jury was temporarily empaneled, there were no trials on charges of treason.
+Only three people—Captain Henry Wirz, the commandant of the prison camp in Andersonville, Georgia, and guerilla leaders Champ Ferguson and Henry C. Magruder—were ever executed for war crimes.
 Andrew Johnson's racist view of Reconstruction did not include the involvement of blacks in government, and he refused to heed Northern concerns when Southern state legislatures implemented Black Codes that set the status of the freedmen much lower than that of white people.

 Smith argues that "Johnson attempted to carry forward what he considered to be Lincoln's plans for Reconstruction."
 McKitrick says that in 1865 Johnson had strong support in the Republican Party, saying: "It was naturally from the great moderate sector of Unionist opinion in the North that Johnson could draw his greatest comfort."
 Ray Allen Billington says: "One faction, the moderate Republicans under the leadership of Presidents Abraham Lincoln and Andrew Johnson, favored a mild policy toward the South."
 David A. Lincove, citing Lincoln biographers James G. Randall and Richard N. Current, argued that: